jjonescz/blog/content/posts/clickonce-installer-build-publish-github/index.md

    Also add an empty [`.nojekyll` file](https://github.blog/2009-12-29-bypassing-jekyll-on-github-pages/) to prevent GitHub from processing your release files before publishing them.

-3. In your `main` branch, create `./release.ps1` script as below (don't forget to change the two properties at the beginning marked with "👈").
+3. In your `main` branch, create `release.ps1` script as below (don't forget to change the two properties at the beginning marked with "👈").
-   Optionally, you can embed this code directly into the GitHub Action below, but then you won't be able to run the release locally which might be useful.
+   Optionally, you can embed this code directly into the GitHub Action in the next step, but then you won't be able to run the release locally which might be useful (you can run `./release.ps1 -OnlyBuild` from PowerShell on your machine to perform only the build step without publishing to GitHub pages).

    ```ps1
    [CmdletBinding(PositionalBinding=$false)]